 A great venue.
 Attending a culture festival.

 Westminster Chapel is a Home away from home.
 They are loving and welcoming.
 The reception from the entrance of the church hall is commendable.
+I don't regret deciding to join the Westminster Chapel family.

 I cannot remember the last time I had such a beautiful worship service.
 I probably cried half of the service.
 The message, the warm ambience, everything was just right